- Summary

 Where to Eat in San Pedro

-Continuing further along the trolley route, stop for lunch at the San Pedro Fish Market & Restaurant, California’s largest seafood restaurant.
-With seating for almost 3,000, patrons come here for the famous shrimp trays—an Instagram-worthy pile of shrimp, potatoes, and grilled vegetables—and ocean liner views.
-Other popular food stops include Anchors, a casual eatery in San Pedro Square Market that’s earned a loyal following with its lobster rolls, cioppino, and fish and chips, and The Chori-Man, where the chorizo dishes (including breakfast burritos and tacos) have earned a cult-level status.
+In addition to the already mentioned San Pedro Fish Market, popular food stops also include Anchors, a casual eatery in San Pedro Square Market that’s earned a loyal following with its lobster rolls, cioppino, and fish and chips, and The Chori-Man, where the chorizo dishes (including breakfast burritos and tacos) have earned a cult-level status.

 Arts and Shopping in San Pedro